BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_02.md

 (chap1bis)=

-# Chapter 2: Exploratory Analysis of Bayesian Models
+# Exploratory Analysis of Bayesian Models

 As we saw in Chapter [1](chap1), Bayesian inference is about conditioning models to the available data and obtaining posterior